Bitheral/LD50/README.md

 ## A Unity Project made for LD50

 ### Theme: Delay the inevitable
-### Idea: Still refining out details, however fondation is that you need to survive a asteroid strike
+### Idea: Still refining out details, however foundation is that you need to survive a asteroid strike